aradaynt/ZeldaRogueLite/README.md

 - Resume: `Esc` or click continue in pause menu

-- Restart: `R` while in the pause menu
+- Restart: `R` or click restart while in the pause menu

 Note: While the Menu actions are controlled via the keyboard, the Main Menu's and Pause menu's volume slider is controlled via the mouse.
 The Pause Menu can be fully controlled by a mouse.